peter2520/Interactive-Lab-Hub/Lab 1/README.md

 ![plot](https://github.com/peter2520/Interactive-Lab-Hub/blob/b146a29bb6d4230087c7e860679be8513b9335fb/Lab%201/Storyboard2_part1.jpg)

 After brainstorming, I decide to extend idea of the recycling station.
+Thus, I draw 7 storyboards to recycling station.

 1. Recycling/Trash on the floor, People take the Recycling/Trash to room and feel confused
 2. Instruction of how to use the device (Speaker, Screen)